Wicked (Maguire novel): Plot

 Seven years later, a storm visits Munchkinland, dropping a farmhouse on Nessarose and killing her.
 The farmhouse's passengers are a little girl named Dorothy Gale and her little dog, Toto.
 Elphaba and Glinda reunite for the first time in years shortly after Nessarose's death.
-Upon learning Glinda sent Dorothy off with Nessarose's shoes, for fear of their power igniting a civil war in Munchkinland, Elphaba is furious, as the shoes were rightfully hers.
+Upon learning that Glinda sent Dorothy off with Nessarose's shoes, for fear of their power igniting a civil war in Munchkinland, Elphaba is furious, as the shoes were rightfully hers.
 She fears the shoes will fall into the hands of the Wizard, who may use them to further advance his power and political agenda.

 Elphaba meets with the Wizard to beg for the release of Fiyero's family in exchange for the Grimmerie.
 The Wizard explains that he has killed them all except for Fiyero's daughter Nor, whom he keeps as a slave.
 He explains that he comes from a different world, the same world the book comes from, and is not bound by the laws of Oz.
-Elphaba then seeks out the elderly Madame Morrible to complete the assassination she failed at years earlier, only to discover that she had died, mere moments before Elphaba arrived.
-After bludgeoning the old woman's corpse, Elphaba learns from the Clock of the Time Dragon that the Wizard is her biological father, making her the child of two different worlds and thus destined never to fit in anywhere.
-She returns to Kiamo Ko and Liir informs her he has learned from soldiers stationed nearby that the Wizard has sent Dorothy and her companions on a mission to kill Elphaba.
+Elphaba then seeks out the elderly Madame Morrible to complete the assassination she failed at years earlier, only to discover that she had died, mere minutes before Elphaba arrived.
+After bludgeoning the old woman's corpse, Elphaba learns from the Clock of the Time Dragon that the Wizard is her biological father, making her the child of two different worlds and thus destined never to truly belong to Oz.
+She returns to Kiamo Ko, where Liir informs her he has learned from soldiers stationed nearby that the Wizard has sent Dorothy and her companions on a mission to kill Elphaba.

-When Dorothy and her friends arrive at Kiamo Ko, she tells Elphaba that while the Wizard sent her with orders to "kill the Wicked Witch of the West," Dorothy came to apologize for killing Nessarose.
+When Dorothy and her friends arrive at Kiamo Ko, she tells Elphaba that while the Wizard sent her with orders to "kill the Wicked Witch of the West," Dorothy came to apologize for inadvertently killing Nessarose.
 Furious that Dorothy is asking for the forgiveness she herself has been denied, Elphaba waves her burning broom in the air and inadvertently sets her skirt on fire.
 Dorothy throws a bucket of water on her to save her, unaware that Elphaba is allergic to water.
 The water melts her away.

 Dorothy returns to the Wizard with a green bottle, which he recognizes as the potion he used to drug Melena years earlier.
 He hastily departs the Emerald City for his own world mere hours before a coup would have overthrown and killed him.
 The book ends with political chaos reigning over Oz.